Intel 4004: Support chips

 The minimum system specification described by Intel consists of a 4004 with a single 256-byte 4001 program ROM; there is no explicit need for separate RAM in minimal-complexity applications thanks to the 4004's large number of onboard index registers, which represent the equivalent of 16 × 4-bit or 8 × 8-bit characters (or a mixture) of working RAM, nor for simple interface chips thanks to the ROM's built-in I/O lines.
 However, as project complexity increases, the various other support chips start to become useful.

 Packaging

 Numerous versions of the Intel MCS-4 line of processors were produced.
-The earliest versions, marked C (like C4004), were ceramic and used a zebra pattern of white and gray on the back of the chips, often called "grey traces".
+The earliest versions, marked C (like C4004), were ceramic and used a zebra pattern of white and gray on the back of the chips, often called "gray traces".
 The next generation of the chips was plain white ceramic (also marked C), and then dark gray ceramic (D).
 Many of the more recent versions of MCS-4 family were also produced with plastic (P).